wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 &nbsp;

-At 14, Masahiro had already begun researching cyborg technology.
+At 14, Mark had already begun researching cyborg technology.

 > In junior high, I wanted to experiment using invasive electrodes, but after some research and upon reaching high school, realized that **invasive technologies are hurdled, especially with ethical considerations.**